Want to learn about B2B marketing?

 But that’s not all there is to marketing.
 There are still a ton of offline channels you can use to get amazing results.

-Some popular offline B2B marketing tactics you can try are:
+Some popular offline B2B marketing strategies you can try are:

 - Buy billboards around areas where your target audience hangs out in.
 E.g. business parks.